onomondo/onomondo-softsim-cli/README.md

   Range (min … max):     2.4 ms …  24.4 ms    1000 runs
 ```

-This solution doesn't scale well above millions of profiles, but is good enough for the standard production line.
+This should perform well on the standard production line but can lead to issues when you encounter a threshold of a million profiles.

 ## Installing commitlint + commit hook